britram/rains-prototype/draft-trammell-rains-protocol.md

 to reply using these shards when full-zone transfers are not possible due to message size limitations.

-## Runtime consistency checking
+## Runtime Consistency Checking

 The data model used by the RAINS protocol allows inconsistent information to be asserted, all resulting from misconfigured or misbehaving authority servers.
-For example, a shard valid at a given point in time can be marked lexically complete, but not contain an assertion within its lexical range, which is also valid at that point.
-This would allow both proof of the presence and absence of an assertion at the same time, which is clearly nonsensical.
+The following types of inconsistency are possible:

+- A lexically complete shard may omit an assertion within its shard-range which is valid at the same time as the shard.
+- A zone may omit an assertion within its zone which is valid at the same time as the zone.
+- An assertion prohibited by its zone's nameset may be valid at the same time as the zone's nameset assertion.

-RAINS relies on runtime consistency checking to mitigate this problem: each server receiving an assertion, shard, or zone SHOULD, subject to resource constraints, ensure that it is consistent with other information it has, and if not, discard all assertions, shards, and zones in its cache, log the error,
+RAINS relies on runtime consistency checking to mitigate inconsistency: each server receiving an assertion, shard, or zone SHOULD, subject to resource constraints, ensure that it is consistent with other information it has, and if not, discard all assertions, shards, and zones in its cache, log the error,